FarzeenKist/ICP-AI-NFT/README.md

-# **Dai - Decentralized AI Chatbot on ICP**
+# **NTFTAI - Decentralized AI NFT marketplace on ICP**

-Dai is a decentralized AI chatbot built on the Internet Computer Protocol (ICP).
+NFTAI is a decentralized AI NFT marketplace built on the Internet Computer Protocol (ICP).
 This README provides guidance on setting up and running the application.

 ## **Setup**